Lady Anne Hamilton1

 Lady Margaret Hamilton was born between 1605 and 1625.
 She was the daughter of James Hamilton, 2nd Marquess of Hamilton and Lady Anne Cuninghame.1 She married John Lindsay, 17th Earl of Crawford, son of Robert Lindsay, 9th Lord Lindsay of the Byres and Lady Christian Hamilton, circa 1630.3

-As a result of her marriage, Lady Margaret Hamilton was styled as Countess of Lindsay on 8 May 1633.
+After her marriage, Lady Margaret Hamilton was styled as Countess of Lindsay on 8 May 1633.
 From 1640, her married name became Lindsay.
-As a result of her marriage, Lady Margaret Hamilton was styled as Countess of Crawford on 26 July 1644.
+After her marriage, Lady Margaret Hamilton was styled as Countess of Crawford on 26 July 1644.

 Children of Lady Margaret Hamilton and John Lindsay, 17th Earl of Crawford